-A well-developed parent curriculum is part of the FYF program, and allows for the generalization of concepts and strategies learned in group to be implemented at home.
+A well-developed parent curriculum is part of the FYF program and allows for the generalization of concepts and strategies learned in group sessions to be implemented at home.

 Groups are offered for verbally fluent children and adolescents ages 8-14 with autism spectrum disorder who need assistance managing anxiety that interferes with their daily lives.
 This group focuses on helping youth identify anxiety, worry, or fear and develop coping strategies to manage these symptoms and to face fears.
 The group gives youth an opportunity to practice these new strategies with the guidance and support of group facilitators.